AElfProject/aelf-docs/docs/Tutorials/running-a-side-chain/Request Side Chain Creation.md

+---
+sidebar_position: 1
+title: Requesting the Creation of a Side Chain
-# Requesting the Creation of a Side Chain
+description: Requesting the Creation of a Side Chain
+---

 Side chains can be created in the aelf ecosystem to enable scalability.
 This section introduces the process in detail.